yadobler/yadobler.github.io/src/content/blog/2024-04-10-Cantonese_Reflection.md

 ---
-layout: post
 title:          "Final Reflections: DMA1401L01 Spoken Cantonese"
-date:   2024-04-10
+pubDate:        2024-04-10
-categories: NUS DMA1401L01 Languages Cantonese modreview
+description:    NUS DMA1401L01 Languages Cantonese modreview
 ---

 Nei5 Hou2 Maa1?
 Zeoi3-Gan6 Dim2 aa3?
 Ngo5 Ming6 Giu3 Wai1-Juk6-Ngau1 (Yuknavell).
 This is my End-of-Semester reflection for DMA1401L01 Spoken Cantonese.
 Initially I was Gan2-Zoeng1 (nervous) as I was one of the only non-Chinese while many were of Cantonese roots wanting to pick up their mother tongue.
 I only have a modest background in mandarin to back me up.